Accuracysg/RMODELER/README.md

 # RMODELER Initialization

-Step1.Download the code from RMODELER public repository into local system
+Step1.Download the application code from RMODELER public repository.

-Step2.Open the  RMODELER-master zip folder and extract it then you can find the Index.html page
+Step2.Open downloaded  RMODELER-master zip folder and extract it then you can find the Index.html page